Hung I-Hsiang

 Hung I-Hsiang or Hong Yixiang (洪懿祥 (Hóng Yìxiáng)) (1925–1993) was a Taiwanese martial artist who specialized in the internal Chinese styles of xingyiquan, baguazhang, and taijiquan.

+Biography

-Hung I-Hsiang was born in Taiwan.
-He studied with Chang Chun-Feng (張俊峰 (Zhang Junfeng)), a master of internal Chinese martial arts from Northern China.
+Hung I-Hsiang was born in Taiwan into a wealthy merchant family in the Dihua district of Taipei.
+He commenced his training of martial art in elementary school during the Japanese colonial period studying kendo and judo as well has the Southern Shaolin style of Crane Boxing passed down within his family.
+This cemented his lifelong interest in and commitment to training.
+As a teenager, his father arranged his study with several local Southern Shaolin stylists.
+His first exposure to internal martial art was Yang style Taijiquan under Master Tu (Chinese: 涂師傅), a Taiwanese teacher who had studied in Mainland China.
+He subsequently studied with Chang Chun-Feng (張俊峰 (Zhang Junfeng)), a master of internal Chinese martial arts from Northern China.
 Chang introduced these arts to Taiwan in 1948, when he moved there following the Chinese Communist Revolution.
 Initially, Chang was met with resistance from mainlanders on Taiwan who objected to his teaching the secrets of internal martial arts to native Taiwanese such as Hung.

+With the mass exodus of mainland Chinese to Taiwan in 1949, the Hung family compound became known as a refuge for destitute martial artists.
+In the decade following, Hung Yi-hsiang was exposed to the teachings of these fighters from various styles.